rubio/agon-start/SD_card/docs/MOS.md

 - Pressing the UP arrow key when the buffer is empty will retrieve the last entered command
 - Pressing CTRL+N will switch to paged mode, CTRL+O will switch it off.
 Screen will pause after scrolling a page.
 Press SHIFT to continue, or ESC to break out.
 Paged mode should work with any application including BBC BASIC.

+And from MOS 1.04:

+- Pressing UP and DOWN arrow keys will page through the command history

 ## Soft Boot

 Press CTRL+ALT+DEL to soft-boot the Z80 (CTRL+SHIFT+ESC for MOS 1.02 or earlier)